instance001/chatty-edu-user/README.md

 # Chatty-EDU User Bundle

 Offline, local-first learning assistant for schools.
-No cloud, no accounts, no tracking.
+No cloud dependency, no accounts, no tracking.
 This folder is a packaged Windows bundle for end users, not the source repository.

 Chatty-EDU never connects to the internet in normal use and does not require external services to function.
+Here, offline-first is a school trust boundary; elsewhere in the wider Chatty ecosystem, cloud-optional provider lanes are used only where a tool explicitly supports them.

 ## Start here
 1. Open `chatty-edu.exe`.